bachfamily/ears/README.txt

     ./waf
     ./waf install
     mv /usr/local/lib/libessentia.a /usr/local/lib/libessentia_arm64.a
 3) If you only want to build the native arm64 version, you're done.
-Keep in mind that in this case you must edit the target architecture for ears.features~ in the Xcode project.
+Keep in mind that in this case you must edit the target architecture for ears.essentia~ in the Xcode project.
 If you want to build both architecture instead, delete the library folder and replace it with the copy you kept aside.
 There might be a more elegant way to clean everything up, but this one works for sure.
 4) Re-enter the library folder, and then arch -x64_64 zsh
     ./waf configure --build-static --fft='KISS' --lightweight=""